 After about one hour we left Panyee village and headed for James Bond Island, about 4 miles south.
 Weather was now looking distinctly unwelcome.
 Rain to the east, rain to the west, but somehow we stayed dry.
 On the way, we took the usual route through a stalactite infested cave on the west side of which is a sheltered area used by all the seacanoe companies as a base.

 I realised that taking wonderful photos in tropical afternoon light would have to wait until next time.
 But not many people can say they have been to James Bond Island with NO other tourists there.
 We owned that island!
 We arrived a little before 5pm.
 The national park desk was closed already and when we walked over the rough-cut stone steps to the main beach, we found all the souvenir stalls had closed too - well, one was open and he managed to convince my mum to buy a bracelet.
 The man selling drinks was still there so cousin Simon and I had a Chang beer which I think is actually not allowed in a national park ;)

 It's very odd to find yourself at a major tourist attraction and be all alone.
 Frankenstein wrong.
 Alone .. good!
 Tours run at set times.
 If you visit on your own, it's not so hard to avoid the crowds.
-Some friends of mine have a travel company called Easy Day Thailand, and they can do a tour rather like the one described here, based on this blog - want to get to James Bond Island with no crowds?
+As mentioned above, some friends of mine have a travel company called Easy Day Thailand, and they can do a tour rather like the one described here, based on this blog - want to get to James Bond Island with no crowds?
 They can do it for you.
 Tell them you want to do Jamie's Phang Nga Bay Tour!

 Here's my mum and dad at a deserted James Bond Island: